How to Build a Marketplace Website

 # 1: Sign Up & Profiles 🔐

-This is an obligatory stage since you’re not to sell and provide services anonymously.
+This is an obligatory stage since you’re not going to sell and provide services anonymously.

-That is, to check out the functionality and how it all works, name, and email should be enough.
-However, to start being a seller or service provider, users might need to somehow (via attaching ID or driver’s license, for example) confirm their identity and provide more detailed information.
+That is, to check out the functionality and how it all works, name and email should be enough.
+However, to actually start selling or providing services, users might need to somehow (via attaching ID or driver’s license, for example) confirm their identity and provide more detailed information.

 Besides, depending on the type of services the Sign Up might be more or less strict.

-But if you want to create a website for domestic help — which implies physical contact of a performer and customer — that is where you should be careful.
+But if you want to create a website for domestic help — which implies physical contact of performers and customers — that is where you should be careful.

-It’s not excessive to ask for an ID photo, residency verification, and it doesn’t concern only performers — customers should also prove that it’s safe for contractors to provide services to them.
+It’s not excessive to ask for an ID photo, residency verification, and it shouldn’t concern performers only — customers should also prove that it’s safe for contractors to provide services to them.

 # 2: Home Screen 📊

-Home Screen is a place on a website where users can access the features and information.
+Home Screen is a place on any website where users can access the features and information.

 For a marketplace website for sellers it can be: